brantsbrain/brantsbrain-public/readme.md

 Takes GroupMe token and is able to run a range of methods from posting a supplied message x number of times to monitoring a specific user name and posting a response based on that user's post

+### ./MessageParser

+Takes a XML file from SMS Backup and Restore on Google Play and runs analytics such as keyword search, message length search, or bulk backups

 ### ./PassCrack

 Contains `DictionaryBuilder.py` and `HashCracker.py`.
 The former builds a dictionary of passwords based off an initial set of relative phrases.
 The latter is used to crack any given dictionary after being supplied a rainbow table (hash list) and dictionary table